michaelpb/modulo/README.md

   minification.
 Instead, keep it simple, clear, and self-documenting.
 - Avoid continuing long statements onto new lines.
 Instead, create descriptively named temporary variables.
 - For larger blocks of code, consider JS constructs such as `for..of` loops to keep the code's logical flow clear and imperitive, instead of chaining methods such as `.forEach` or `.map`.
 - Most operations should be synchronous, so they can finish before reflow.
-- Do not add any layers of callback indirection unless it is necessary.
+- Do not add any layers of callback indirection unless it is absolutely necessary.